ServicePlanningPech/prayer-diary/docs/implementation_steps.md

    - Navigate to the SQL Editor in your Supabase dashboard
    - Copy and paste the contents of `db/schema.sql` into the editor
    - Run the SQL script to create all necessary tables and security policies
+   - If you're upgrading an existing installation, also run `db/add_profile_set_field.sql` to add the profile completion tracking

 3. **Set Up Storage Buckets**
    - Create a new bucket named `prayer-diary`